jantumajer/TACR-TreeDataClim/README.md

 ![obrazek](https://user-images.githubusercontent.com/25429975/235666459-c20a2ca5-748a-42ad-8c4c-44b9c8034a04.png)

 ### Acknowledgements and credits
-The package contains scripts and functions developed under the project funded by TAČR SS03010134 *Databáze letokruhových chronologií jako nástroj pro evidenci a predikci reakce hlavních lesních dřevin na klimatickou změnu (Program Prostředí pro život)*.
+The repository contains scripts and functions developed under the project funded by TAČR SS03010134 *Databáze letokruhových chronologií jako nástroj pro evidenci a predikci reakce hlavních lesních dřevin na klimatickou změnu (Program Prostředí pro život)*.

 The development of the modified version of the VS-Lite process-based model of wood formation was largely inspired by the work of Dr. Suzan Tolwinski-Ward, mainly by Octave codes of the original model made available at [NOAA](https://www.ncei.noaa.gov/access/paleo-search/study/9894).
 Similarly, individual R functions use few publicly-available packages contributing to specific data processing steps and plotting charts.
 We are grateful to all authors of these packages for making them freely available.

 ### Functionality
-This package represents a compilation of stand-alone functions that were developed to process tree-ring width data following the methodology of the TreeDataClim project.
+This repository represents a compilation of stand-alone functions that were developed to process tree-ring width data following the methodology of the TreeDataClim project.
 The individual functions are grouped in following folders:
 - `Reductions`: functions to identify, evaluate, and extrapolate events of extreme growth reductions
 - `Limitations`: a process-based model of intra-annual wood formation and its application to assess the type and the intensity of climatic limitation of wood formation on an intra-annual scale
 - `Trends`: functions to quantify recent growth trends and to extrapolate their patterns across space